berkeley-uavs/berkeley-cps-symbiotic-design/README.md

     git clone https://github.com/uc-berkeley-data-discovery-2022/challenge_data.git
     ```

-2. Navigate to `berkeley-cps-symbiotic-design` folder and launch docker script
+2. Navigate to `berkeley-cps-symbiotic-design` folder and launch docker script.
+(ATTENTION: docker_run.sh script will also run `make uninstall`, you will have a clean local repo which will be mounted inside the docker image)

     ```bash
     cd berkeley-cps-symbiotic-design & \